shobanamg/countries-app/README.md

 ### Continued development

 I have to add tests.
 I will write tests for the necessary components.
-I will try to develop more projects using TypeScript and Tailwind going forward.
+I will develop more projects using TypeScript and Tailwind going forward.